Can You Run Adobe on a Chromebook?

 These are the questions college and university students are asking as they settle into long term remote and hybrid programs.
 Whether students purchased a laptop when their campus closed or transitioned to a BYOD (bring your own device) model in 2020, or they received a loaner Chromebook to get through an unpredictable year, they may be running into issues with software compatibility.

 Before the pandemic, students were able to rely on campus computer labs to pursue majors that require high performance computing like animation, industrial design, engineering, film, material sciences and aeronautics.
 In spring 2020, a few software providers made student licenses available at no cost for a limited time.
 Adobe’s free student licenses expired July 6th and schools were left with few affordable options.

 Mismatch of Power

-Individual software licenses for students are expensive and often come with limitations.
-Even if schools could provide a license for every student, each student would need equipment robust enough to run and manage that software package.
+Many schools were driven to purchase duplicate licenses, so students could access software both on campus and at home.
+Thes individual software licenses are expensive and often come with limitations.
+Even if schools did provide a license for every student, each student needed equipment robust enough to run and manage that software package.

 For example, can students run the full Adobe Creative Cloud on a Chromebook?

 Although there are light versions of Adobe apps that are optimized for Chromebooks, students relying on them can’t access the full suite of tools.
 Adobe Creative Cloud requires much more power than a Chromebook or base level laptop can provide.